rfong/rflog/_posts/2022-03-23-brain-hygiene-sp22.md

 I'm returning to (virtual) Recurse Center next week to help boost my self-accountability during my time away from work.
 As preparation, I decided to do a little planning session and revisit the current state of my brain hygiene arsenal.

-(If you do not have severe distractibility issues, then this post will probably seem pointlessly fussy and overkill to you, but I assure you it's all quite critical for me.)
+(If you do not have severe distractibility issues, then this post will probably seem pointlessly fussy and overkill to you.
+This is merely the elaborate house of anti-distraction cards that seems to help curb my own brain, which is in constant danger of being distracted by ten things each moment of every day.)

 # Favorite computer-side approaches